 This includes all food and beverage cans made from aluminum or steel.
 Throw away the lids and rinse out any residue.
 Do NOT put metal hangers, cooking pots and pans or other scrap metal like foil and pie plates in the bin.

 This includes clear, green and brown glass bottles and jars.
 Throw away the lids and rinse out any residue.
 Do NOT put light bulbs, dishes, glassware, window or automotive glass, vases or any other glass material in the bin.

-A Recycling Dumpster has been placed behind the Township Building for your added convenience.
-This may be used by any resident who has an abundance of cardboard.
+A Recycling Dumpster has been placed to the east of the A. Herr house and barn.
+Directional signs have been placed to assist in locating their new location.
+They are no longer located behind the Township Building.
+This may be used by any resident who has an abundance of recyclables.

 The Lancaster County Solid Waste webpage contains additional information regarding County recycling.

 Wheels For Wishes is a car donation program benefiting Make-A-Wish® Philadelphia and Susquehanna Valley.
 We are proud to offer an easy way to recycle or donate unwanted cars, trucks, motorcycles, SUVs, RVs, or even boats, by turning them into a wish for a local child.
 To donate, you can give us a call at 1-855-344-9474 or fill out our easy online vehicle donation form.
 Visit us online at http://philadelphia.wheelsforwishes.org